-Addiction has many dangerous long-term effects especially if a person has struggled with substance abuse for an extended period of time.
-Years of substance abuse can have a negative impact on both our physical and mental health.
+Addiction has many dangerous long-term effects, especially if a person has struggled with substance use for an extended period of time.
+Years of drug and alcohol use can have a negative impact on both physical and mental health.
 It also causes irreparable harm to relationships with friends and family and can lead to economic and legal problems.

 Physical Side Effects of Long-Term Addiction

 Addiction can affect multiple parts of the body in various ways.
-Numerous different physical effects can occur, and they can be permanent especially if the substance use continues.
+Numerous adverse physical effects can occur, and they can be permanent, especially if the substance use continues.
 The physical side effects most commonly associated with long-term substance use are:

 Mental Side Effects of Long-Term Addiction

 People who suffer from addiction often also experience mental health problems.
 In some cases, the substance use is a way to self-medicate and cope with an underlying mental health disorder.
 In other instances, the addiction itself causes mental health issues.
 Some of the most common mental side effects associated with long-term addiction are: